Polinafix/Virtual-Tourist/README.md

 Tapping the New Collection button at the bottom of the page empties the photo album and fetches a new set of images.

-Users should be able to remove photos from an album by tapping them.All changes to the photo album are made persistent.
+Users can remove photos from an album by tapping them.
+All changes to the photo album are made persistent.

 &nbsp;![Imgur](https://i.imgur.com/LIJUJKY.png)